SAP/fosstars-rating-core/docs/qa.md

 Notes:

-*  It's good to select open-source projects which have diverse feature values.
+*  It's good to select open-source projects that have diverse feature values.
 *  It's good if the interval `e` from test vectors cover the whole `[0, 10]` interval.

    In other words, `union(real_test_vector[j].e)` should be close to `[0, 10]` where `j = 1..K`.